Education in Islam

 Education has played a central role in Islam since the beginnings of the religion, owing in part to the centrality of scripture and its study in the Islamic tradition.
 Before the modern era, education would begin at a young age with study of Arabic and the Quran.
-For the first few centuries of Islam, educational settings were entirely informal, but beginning in the 11th and 12th centuries, the ruling elites began to establish institutions of higher religious learning known as madrasas in an effort to secure support and cooperation of the ulema (religious scholars).
+For the first few centuries of Islam, educational settings were entirely informal, but beginning in the 11th and 12th centuries, the ruling elites began to establish institutions of higher religious learning known as madrasas (مدرسة) in an effort to secure support and cooperation of the ulema (religious scholars).
 Madrasas soon multiplied throughout the Islamic world, which helped to spread Islamic learning beyond urban centers and to unite diverse Islamic communities in a shared cultural project.
 Madrasas were devoted principally to study of Islamic law, but they also offered other subjects such as theology, medicine, and mathematics.
 Muslims historically distinguished disciplines inherited from pre-Islamic civilizations, such as philosophy and medicine, which they called "sciences of the ancients" or "rational sciences", from Islamic religious sciences.
 Sciences of the former type flourished for several centuries, and their transmission formed part of the educational framework in classical and medieval Islam.
 In some cases, they were supported by institutions such as the House of Wisdom in Baghdad, but more often they were transmitted informally from teacher to student.

 Etymology

-In Arabic three terms are used for education.
-The most common term is ta'līm, from the root alima, which means knowing, being aware, perceiving and learning.
-Another term is Tarbiyah from the root of raba, which means spiritual and moral growth based on the will of God.
-The third term is Ta'dīb from the root aduba which means to be cultured or well accurate in social behavior.
+In Arabic, three terms are used for education.
+The most common term is taʿlīm (تعليم), from the root ʿalima (علم), which means knowing, being aware, perceiving and learning.
+Another term is tarbiyah (تربية) from the root of rabbā (ربى), which means spiritual and moral growth based on the will of God.
+The third term is taʾdīb (تأديب) from the root addaba (أدب) which means to be cultured or well accurate in social behavior.